The world is full of beautiful places! If you love to travel or want to start, then check out these top 18 must-visit cities around the world.

 I love to tour and see the world, though I realized a bit later in life my love for adventure, and this is why I do my best to share my travel experiences with everyone.

 The world is full of beautiful places, and they’re just waiting for the adventurer in all of us to wake up and visit them.
-In the cities I am about to list, you will find amazing foods, genuinely kind people, astounding history, and bustling cultures.
+I’m about to share with you this extensive guide, filled with a list of must-visit cities in the world to travel to.
+In this guide, you’ll also find the reasons why I thought these cities were worth mentioning.

 Need help finding these cities?
 Check out this super helpful guide by Wanderlog: